AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 Commerce has evolved to meet enterprise requirements for performance, scale, and security.
 Adopting a modern implementation approach that uses Adobe's latest composable commerce solutions is critical to the success of enterprise businesses.
 This page describes the modern Commerce implementation approach in technical detail.

+The following architecture diagram illustrates the data flow between Adobe Commerce and all Adobe Experience Cloud solutions.

 ![Architectural diagram showing how Adobe Commerce connects to Experience Cloud solutions](../../assets/playbooks/commerce-architecture.png){zoomable="yes"}

 ![Legend for architectural diagram](../../assets/playbooks/commerce-architecture-legend.png){width="50%" zoomable="yes"}

+>[!NOTE]
+>
+>The data flows shown in the diagram are consistent across most enterprise implementations.
+The key component that can make implementations unique is product catalog modeling/data architecture (especially for B2B).

 ## Cloud foundation